 So, what’s next for South Africa’s children and their families, Mr President?

-In President Cyril Ramaphosa’s State of the Nation Address (SONA), little mention was made of the slow violence that the country’s children continue to face.
+In President Cyril Ramaphosa’s state of the nation address (Sona), little mention was made of the slow violence the country’s children continue to face.
 In fact, the word “children” appears in the speech merely three times.

-Only in Ramaphosa’s reply during the debate on his SONA last week did he state that children would be put first, and that by improving the economic position of women, child hunger, poverty and inequality can be reduced.
+Only in his reply during the debate on his Sona last week did Ramaphosa state that children would be put first, and that by improving the economic position of women, child hunger, poverty and inequality can be reduced.

 Immediate steps for South Africa’s children

-“[Government must also] establish a Treasury task team to prepare a roadmap to achieving Section 28(1)c [children’s constitutional right to basic nutrition, shelter, basic health care services and social services] that shows how existing policies, plans and programmes will be resourced, including blueprint guidelines for those that fall within the mandates of the provincial and municipal spheres,” she says.
+“[Government must also] establish a National Treasury task team to prepare a road map to achieving Section 28(1)c [children’s constitutional right to basic nutrition, shelter, basic health care services and social services] that shows how existing policies, plans and programmes will be resourced, including blueprint guidelines for those that fall within the mandates of the provincial and municipal spheres,” Witten says.

-Adding to this, Witten says that the government must request the Financial and Fiscal Commission [FFC] to apply its mind to including food and nutrition security as an indicator in DORA (Division of Revenue Act), the annual Bill that divides resources between the spheres of government.
+Adding to this, she says that government must request the Financial and Fiscal Commission to apply its mind to including food and nutrition security as an indicator in the Division of Revenue Act, the annual bill that divides resources between the spheres of government.